-We welcome the input of young people in developing our services and having a real say in the way that are run.
-The Young People's Council is the perfect forum for younger people to have a voice and really feel that playing and active and important role in the Trust.
+We welcome the input of young people in developing our services and having a real say in the way that we are run.
+The Young People's Council is the perfect forum for younger people to have a voice and really feel that they are playing and active and important role in the Trust.

 Research and Development